Understanding the federal budget

 Why you shouldn’t keep a mortgage just for the tax deduction

-This is a guest post from CJ at WiseMoneyMatters.com.
+This article was written by CJ at WiseMoneyMatters.com.
 This post represents CJ's viewpoints, which are not necessarily my viewpoints.
 (Although I, too, hope to pay off my mortgage early.)

 The other day, I was telling my wife's grandmother that we had sold our house.
 We are downsizing in order to eliminate our mortgage more quickly.
 It looks like we will have our mortgage completely paid off in three to five years, depending on when kids enter the scene.
 She gave me a speech about how our house is one of the only tax deductions we have, and how most accountants recommend you keep a mortgage payment for that reason.